Soha-Waseem/AutoCorrect/README.md

-# Autocorrect Pro (An Intelligent Autocorrect Tool)
+# Autocorrect (An Intelligent Autocorrect Tool)

 ## Overview

-Autocorrect Pro is a hybrid NLP-based text correction system developed in Python that combines a custom rule-based spelling correction engine with a transformer-based grammar correction model.
+Autocorrect is a hybrid NLP-based text correction system developed in Python that combines a custom rule-based spelling correction engine with a transformer-based grammar correction model.
 The system performs real-time spelling and grammar correction through a two-stage processing pipeline.

 ---